China and Russia veto UN resolution on protecting Hormuz shipping

 Russia and China said the resolution was biased against Iran, and China's U.N. envoy Fu Cong said adopting such a draft when the U.S. was threatening the survival of a civilization would have sent the wrong message.

-Iravani added that the U.N. secretary-general's personal envoy was currently en route to Tehran to pursue consultations.
+Iravani added that the U.N. secretary-general's personal envoy was en route to Tehran to pursue consultations.
+A U.N. source said the envoy, Jean Arnault, who left for the Middle East on Monday, intends to visit Iran as part of his efforts to encourage an end to the war, but his travel plans would depend on security and logistics.

 China and Russia used their vetoes even though Bahrain had significantly weakened its draft after China opposed authorizing force.